Keywords; what are phytosterols, beta sitosterol, functional foods.

 The main problem with sesame seeds is that you have to "fletcherise" to get the nutritional value from them.
 Chew each mouthful 32 times!
 The best alternative is to grind them in a cheap coffee grinder and make them into Tahini, a sort of sesame "peanut butter", only nicer, and not spoiled with the addition of sugar, chemicals and hydrogenated oils.

-This phytosterol complex is particularly heat labile; easily destructable.
+This phytosterol complex is particularly heat labile; they are easily destroyed by high temperatures.

 Extraction of these seed oils involves multiple chemical